fable-compiler/fable-powerpack/docs/index.md

 ## What is Fable Powerpack ?

-It's a librairie providing utilities for Fable application.
+It's a library providing utilities for the Fable application.

 Here is the documentation for these tools: